grid-line

 One of the largest drivers behind the rapidly shifting workplace is the current knowledge worker shortage.

-While some of these jobs were either duplicates or unlikely to ever be filled (with employers demanding top-tier talent for little pay), the fact remains there are millions of unfilled openings.
+While some of these jobs are either duplicates or unlikely to ever be filled (with employers demanding top-tier talent for little pay), the fact remains there are millions of unfilled positions.

 And a large part of the reason that’s happening is because employers can’t find candidates with the skill sets required to perform in today’s workplace.